jbopp/pypmj/README.md

 you have ipython/jupyter, you can start by making a copy of the examples directory (in the same parent folder!), e.g. to a folder my_examples.
-The *Getting started - for the impatient*-notebook gives you a fast access to jcmpython.
+The *Getting started - for the impatient*-notebook gives you a fast access to pypmj.
 Other notebooks may require a configuration file, which is very easily and fastly created using the *Setting up a configuration file*-notebook.
-The *Using jcmpython - the mie2D-project* gives you a rigorous introduction to the basic usage of jcmpython.
+The *Using pypmj - the mie2D-project* gives you a rigorous introduction to the basic usage of pypmj.
 Check out the other notebooks as well.